GNazario180/RPG_Combat_Stats_Inventory_System/README.md

-\# Stats UI Viewer for an RPG Game
+# \# Stats UI Viewer for an RPG Game

-This is a simple Stats UI that shows the stats of the player and its equipment.
+This is a simple Stats UI system for a text-based RPG.
+It displays player stats, active status effect (like buffs or debuffs),

+and currently equipped gear in a structured and readable format.

+### \## Features

-The code currently shows all stats, health, mana, strength, etc., and status such as
+&nbsp;- Displays all core player stats: health, mana, strength, defense, speed, luck, and experience.

-debuffs or buffs, and shows current equipped equipment.

-\## Features

-&nbsp;- basic Game stats and view
+&nbsp;- Shows current status effect with remaining duration.

-&nbsp;- equip and unequip function
+&nbsp;- Equipment management: equip and unequip weapons and armor.

+&nbsp;- Visual breakdown of gear slots and what's currently equipped.

-\## Future updates
+### \## Future updates/TODOs

-&nbsp;- will add the ability to swap equipment
+&nbsp;- Add the ability to swap equipment directly.

-&nbsp;- add stat change and color schemas, such as
+&nbsp;- Add stat change indicators:

-&nbsp;green for increase and red for decrease.
+&nbsp;   - Green for stat increases

+&nbsp;   - Red for stats decreases

+&nbsp;- Possibly display tier system (e.g., "Novice", "Warrior:, "Champion", etc) in the stats panel.

+&nbsp;- Consider modularizing for integration into larger combat systems or character creators.